 In these types of bridge plates and truss, the girder has been used.

 The spans are continuous over the two or more than two supports.

 In continuous, the stresses have reduced due to the negative bending moments developed at the piers and abutments.

 In this type of bridge, the bending moment in the span is less than the simply supported bridge.

 Cantilever bridge only supported at one end and another end is free to space.

-Generally, we are joined two cantilever portion to make the way for vehicles and human.
+Generally, we are joined two cantilever portions to make the way for vehicles and humans.